What to do during an outbreak

 • Isolate (quarantine) suspect animals in well-fenced paddocks, yards, buildings, pens or cages.

-• Some diseases are air-borne so keep your stock away from the boundary of the property.
+• Some diseases are air-borne.
+Keep your stock away from the boundary of the property.

-• Avoid the movement of people, vehicles, equipment, manure and soiled litter, and product (e.g. milk and wool) on and off the property – unless otherwise directed.
+• Avoid moving people, vehicles, equipment, manure and soiled litter, and product (e.g. milk and wool) on and off the property – unless otherwise directed.

-• If dealing with suspect animals, clean and disinfect afterwards (including any gear or equipment that the animal has had contact with).
+• If in contact with suspect animals, clean and disinfect afterwards.
+This applies to any gear or equipment the animal has had contact with.

-• Clean boots, clothes and equipment that has been worn or used at the site to remove contaminated soil, manure and plant material.
+• Clean boots, clothes and equipment worn or used at the site.
+You must remove contaminated soil, manure and plant material.

-• Take note of the symptoms and the plant which you found the pest or disease on, and if possible take a clear photo.
+• Take note of the symptoms and the plant where you found the pest or disease.
+Take a clear photo if possible.

-• Where practical, take a specimen (e.g. leaf, flower, fruit) that is affected.
-Place it in a plastic bag at the site, seal it, and put it in a fridge for freezer for preservation.
+• If you can, take a specimen such as an affected leaf, flower, fruit.
+Place it in a plastic bag at the site and seal it.
+Put it in a freezer to preserve.

 • Tag or mark the site with a peg or something non-degradable that won’t blow away.

-• Avoid further contact or disturbance of the site to minimise dispersal or potential spread.
+• Avoid further contact or disturbance of the site.
+This will minimise dispersal or potential spread.

 • Use a GPS to record the site’s location or mark the site on a map.
-Alternatively, sketch a map to identify the detection site.
+Or sketch a map of the detection site.

-• When reporting, provide sufficient detail of the detection site to allow a person to return to the exact location.
+• Provide detail of the detection site to allow a person to return to the exact location.

-• Clean boots, clothes and equipment that has been worn or used at the site to remove contaminated soil and plant material.
+• Clean boots, clothes and equipment that has been worn or used at the site.
+You must remove contaminated soil and plant material.

-If you are waiting for confirmation of a pest, then you should also:
+If you’re waiting for confirmation of a pest or disease, then you must also:

-• restrict operations (such as harvesting) in the area
+• restrict operations in the area, such as harvesting

-• withdraw other people, vehicles and equipment from the area
+• withdraw people, vehicles and equipment from the area

 • restrict access to the area

-• ensure that other people who have been at the site, clean and disinfect their hands, clothing and equipment
+• ensure that people at the site clean and disinfect their hands, clothing and equipment

 • do not let produce or machinery leave the property.

 • Note the exact location using a GPS if you have one.
-Besides the geographical location, write down as many details as possible, including shore markers, depth of water, substrate or infrastructure the organism was found on etc. Also note the date, how many individuals you saw and any other characteristics you think might be useful.
+Write down as many details as possible.
+Include shore markers, depth of water, substrate or infrastructure the organism was on.
+Note the date and number of animals you saw.
+Note any other characteristics you think might be useful.

 What to do if a national livestock standstill is declared